15 Nausea Causes (A Comprehensive Guide by GI Doctor)

 - Vertigo: a sense of whirling and loss of balance.
 Usually acute onset.

-- If the condition is severe, it may affect your gait (becoming unable to stand or walk).
+- The severe condition may affect your gait (becoming unable to stand or walk).

 - NO affection of hearing in pure vestibular neuritis.

-Also, Middle ear inflammation can cause nausea and/or vertigo.
-Consult your doctor about your nausea related to vertigo especially if: (ref)
+Also, Middle ear inflammation can cause nausea and vertigo.
+Consult your doctor about your nausea related to vertigo, especially if: (ref)

 - You experience acute onset, persistent vertigo.